princefishthrower/chrisfrew.in/src/content/blog/some-tasty-bash-profile-commands/index.md

 export PATH=$PATH:/Users/chris/torch/install/bin
 ```

-For those sharp eagle-eyed readers out there (actually, I now realize they are the very first aliases in my profile, you wouldn't have to be that 'sharp'! :joy:), you may have noticed I even have an alias for opening the bash profile itself (`prof`) and sourcing the profile (`s`) - this adds any of the changes you made in your bash profile - any new commands and whatnot - into the current terminal):
+For those sharp eagle-eyed readers out there (actually, I now realize they are the very first aliases in my profile, you wouldn't have to be that 'sharp'! 😂), you may have noticed I even have an alias for opening the bash profile itself (`prof`) and sourcing the profile (`s`) - this adds any of the changes you made in your bash profile - any new commands and whatnot - into the current terminal):

 ```bash
 alias prof='atom /Users/chris/.bash_profile' # opens .bash_profile for editing